 39. Appeal book, technical requirements

+(1AA) For the purposes of documents filed electronically, this rule applies with any necessary changes.

 (1) Each document in an appeal book must be clearly legible.

 (1A) A registrar may order that a document which is to be included in an appeal book and which is not clearly legible be typed or retyped, checked against the original, and certified as correct, before it is included.